BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

     }
 }
 ```
-Now I'm sure you have questions about the edge cases on JSON parsing with this simple example.
-I know you are thinking: "what about handling JSON's snake case vs Swift's camel case"?
+Now I'm sure you have questions about some of the edge cases JSON parsing presents with this simple example.
+You are probably thinking: "what about handling JSON's snake case vs Swift's camel case"?
 "How do I handle arrays"?
 "What about side loaded models?" "how about dates"?
-I said this article was practical did I not?
-We got examples for all those cases.
-Stacks of examples.
-Ok, only four of them, but enjoy them none the less!
+I said this article was practical, didn't I?
+We have examples for all those cases below.
+Actually, stacks and stacks of examples.
+OK, OK, only four of them, but enjoy them none the less!

 ### Casing